ZaneMuir/FDU-DataAnalysis-Workshop/README.md

 1. Numeric Data and Numpy
 2. Tabular Data and Pandas
 3. Visualization and Matplotlib
+4. Statistics and Scipy
-4. Machine Learning and Scikit-Learn
+5. Machine Learning and Scikit-Learn

 ## Setup Your Computer!
 For this workshop, we will use the `conda` to manage packages and environments.